streetcomplete/StreetComplete/README.md

   * Dark theme uses dark buttons
   * Prevent short scroll to user location at app start when map was at a different position
   * Downloading data will interrupt upload queue (will resume afterwards)
-  * Manual downloads can be queued instead of always cancelling the previous one
+  * Manual downloads can be queued instead of always cancelling the previous one (**currently not working, option is not shown**)
   * Show all hidden quests on long press on undo button (works only for downloaded areas)
   * Additional answers for some quests
     * Additional building types